Tetramatrix/doxmyipwindowstool/Readme.md

 -Microsoft Framework 4.6.1

 3. Installation
 Download the beta.
 Unpack the archive and double-click IP2Location Lite IP Address Browser.exe.
-Allow the application and PHP to install on your pc!
+Allow the application and PHP to run on your pc!
 Enjoy!

 4. Tutorial
 4.1 The source code